South Africa is extremely rich with unusual archaeological and natural monuments.

 - Sibudu Cave in KwaZulu-Natal is a very important Middle Stone Age site.
-Found the oldest known bone arrow and needle (both 61,000 years old) and traces of heat treated gluing of stone and wood (72,000 years ago).
+Here was found the oldest known bone arrow and needle (both 61,000 years old) and traces of heat treated gluing of stone and wood (72,000 years ago).

 - Sterkfontein in Gauteng is the richest site for early hominids in the world.
 Found remnants of some 500 hominids, mainly up to 2.3 million years old remnants of Australopithecus africanus.
 Here was discovered also the earliest species of humans - Homo gautengensis.
 In the site on-going longest continuously running fossil excavations in world, started in 1966.
 Cave contains lake.

 - Swartkrans – Gauteng.
 Extremely rich find of archaeological material, especially – remains of hominids, such as Telanthropus capensis, Homo habilis, Paranthropus up to 1.8 – 2 million years old.
 The oldest known evidence of the use of fire (some 1 million years old) is found here.